-The registration fee includes a basic fee of $26.00 plus an additional $22.00 fee for each Subject test.
-The Language Test with Listening is only available in November and is an additional $26.00.
+There is a basic registration fee in addition to a fee for each Subject test.
+The Language Test with Listening is only available in November and is an additional fee.
 Students are penalized for missing the regular deadlines and must pay additional late fees or Standby fees.
 Check the SAT Testing Bulletin or your College/Career Center for Test Center locations and schedules.
 Note: Most colleges do not require the Subject Tests.
 Check the college website to see if these tests are recommended.

 The Advanced Placement Program gives students the opportunity to take college-level courses with the possibility of earning college credit or advanced placement.
 There are thirty-seven AP courses across 22 subject areas available to students.
 The tests are administered in May.
 Visit the Advanced Placement program for test dates.
-The fee is $87.00 per test.
+There is a fee for each test.
 Students should discuss taking AP classes/tests with their parents, teachers and school counselor.

 The CLEP provides students of any age with the opportunity to demonstrate college-level achievement through a program of exams in college-level introductory subjects.
 All exams are scored on a scale of 20-80 with the recommended credit-granting score of 50, which equals a grade of C and are kept on file for 20 years.
 There are 2,900 colleges that grant credit and/or advanced standing for CLEP exams.
 Check the College Board website to locate a testing center.
-The cost of each CLEP Exam is $77.00.
+There is a fee for each CLEP Exam.

 The PSAT is the only opportunity when high school juniors may be considered for the National Merit Scholarship Program, the National Achievement Scholarship Program, and the National Hispanic Scholar Awards Program.
 The PSAT also serves as an important practice test for the SAT Reasoning Test.
 It is administered only once during the school year and consists of two 25-minute critical reading sections, one 30-minute math section, and one 30-minute writing skills section.
-This year, the PSAT/NMSQT will be administered on Wednesday, October 19, 2016, at all Montgomery County High Schools.
 All tenth grade students will take the test at no cost.